Ceramic Flower Pot Heater

-There are a few videos going around the web on heating a room using clay flower pots and tea lights.
+There are a few videos going around the web on heating a room using a Ceramic Flower Pot Heater.
+Powered by nothing but tea lights.
 The British video has the presenter saying it costs him 8 pence a day to heat his room.
 I did the math for you and that comes to .13 cents usd.
 With claims like that this video is going pretty viral in the survival community.
 If it turns out to be legit this is a great backup and off grid heat source.
 I knew I had to put on mythbuster had and give it a go.
 I went to the store and got supplies and have been testing for over a week.
 Today I’ll share the result with you on whether it’s worth it.

 I concept here is that the air in the smaller flower pot will be heated and through convection heat the room coming out the bottom and the top hole.
 The hole in the bottom pot is covered to force it out the top one.
 The clay pots are also supposed to work as a thermal mass and radiate heat out.
 In another video the guy used a bolt to connect the two pots together.
 It makes moving them easier and the metal is supposed to help radiate heat.
 I tested four variations on the design, no holes covered, bottom hole covered, both covered and finally with the bolt.

-So I ran it first with no holes covered.
+So I ran the Ceramic Flower Pot Heater first with no holes covered.
 This is only useful as a hand warmer.
 All the heat blows out the top in a jet of heat.
 The pots retain almost not heat and don’t radiate it out.
 Just using the tea lights alone would be better.
-Next was flowing the British guys advice and covering the smaller hole.
+Next I followed the British guys advice and covered the smaller hole.
 This time less heat came from the top hole and much more heat was put into the pots and it became hard to touch it after a few hours.
 However it had no real effect on the room temperature.
 I could not feel any heat holding my hands one inch from the pots.
-Next I covered both holes to try to dump more heat into the pots.
+Next I covered both holes to try to dump more heat into the Ceramic Flower Pot Heater.
 I couldn’t really tell any difference.
-At this point I called it Myth Busted on this design.
+At this point I called it Myth Busted on this Ceramic Flower Pot Heater.

 Have you seen this?
 Are you thinking about building one?
 What do you use for backup heat?
 Let me know in the comments!